 STC has a proud heritage as a creative hub and incubator for Australian theatre-makers.
 Through a number of different programs, they provide professional development opportunities, access to key personnel and resources, and encouragement and support of emerging talent in the industry.
 We supported Rough Drafts between 2019 and 2021.

 Rough Drafts are week-long creative developments that give playwrights, directors or ‘makers’ the opportunity to try out new ideas.
-The artists are given a week with actors in a rehearsal room to work on an existing early draft of a script, or to generate scenes in collaboration with performers.
+The artists are given a week with a director and/or dramaturge in a rehearsal room to work on an existing early draft of a script, or to generate scenes in collaboration with performers.

 Generally, each Rough Draft culminates in a free, one-off public showing.
 This provides the artists with a test audience, showcases their work.
 Often the projects that STC does not pursue are picked up by other companies.